 How do I get an address?

 Every home and business in Ottawa County should have an address.
-When you build a new structure or place any sort of residence on county land, you must first fill out a request form for new address or verification of existing address.
+When you build a new structure or place any sort of residence on county land, you must first fill out a request form for a new address or verification of the existing address.
 You can contact the Ottawa County 9-1-1 Coordinator for this information.